-- -- Office visits to a physician who is a participating provider if those visits are for pregnancy or maternity care.
+- Services and supplies provided by a participating provider under the Well Baby and Well Child Care benefit and the Physical Exam benefit. - Services and supplies provided by a participating provider for screening for blood lead levels in children at risk for lead poisoning. - Services and supplies provided by a participating provider under the Adult Preventive Services benefit. - Office visits to a physician who is a participating provider if those visits are for pregnancy or maternity care.
 Note: This exception only applies to the charge for the visit itself.
-It does not apply to any other charges made during that visit, such as for testing procedures, surgery, etc. - -- Transplant travel expenses in connection with an authorized transplant procedure provided at an approved transplant center.
+It does not apply to any other charges made during that visit, such as for testing procedures, surgery, etc. - Transplant travel expenses in connection with an authorized transplant procedure provided at an approved transplant center.